aspose-words/Aspose.Words-API-References/english/net/aspose.words/compositenode/appendchild/_index.md

 ---
 title: CompositeNode.AppendChild
 second_title: Aspose.Words for .NET API Reference
 description: CompositeNode method.
-Adds the specified node to the end of the list of child nodes for this node in C#
+Adds the specified node to the end of the list of child nodes for this node in C#.
 type: docs
 weight: 70
 url: /net/aspose.words/compositenode/appendchild/